Heron4gf/hpet/README.md

 Use HDB: followed by the head code into the skin value you want, example:
 "HDB:12345"

+###How to use Mobs:
+Use MOB: followed by the Mob type, example: "MOB:SHEEP" Valid Mob types are: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html This feature works only in 1.12+

 ## Where I can get support?
 You can join my Discord server, there you can ask questions before buying the plugin and support if you bought it!
 Here's the invite: https://discord.gg/PX7nGZtshD